timholds/Manim-Post-Training-Dataset-V2/README.md

 The script will:
 1. Extract examples from each source
-2. Validate examples (structure and optionally render validation)
+2. Deduplicate samples based on normalized code
-3. Deduplicate within each source
+3. Optionally render videos to validate code
-4. Save individual datasets to `data/processed/`
+4. Save individual validated datasets to `outputs/sources/`
-5. Create merged dataset in `data/final/`
+5. Create final combined dataset at `outputs/manim_dataset_final.parquet`
-6. Generate statistics in `data/metadata/`
+6. Generate statistics in `outputs/stats.json`

 ### Enhance with LLM Descriptions (Optional)